Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking further about this, Dr. Phuc said that the health condition of the patients has been relatively stable.
 "It is expected that 5 patients will be discharged this morning, the remaining cases will continue to be monitored and treated in the next 1-2 days," Dr. Phuc said.

-Take samples of bread selling establishments for testing
+Take samples of bread establishments for testing

 However, the facility has not yet presented a contract or documents proving the origin of the food ingredients.
 The person directly selling the products does not have a health certificate and does not use gloves when processing.
-The inspection team has drawn up a report, taken food samples for testing and requested the facility to temporarily suspend operations until further notice.
+The inspection team has drawn up a record, taken food samples for testing and requested the facility to temporarily suspend operations until further notice.

 Source: https://tuoitre.vn/hang-chuc-nguoi-roi-loan-tieu-hoa-khai-do-an-banh-mi-20250721100354349.htm